ppacher/mopidy-wampfrontend/README.rst

 - WAMP Authentication is currently not supported
 - Currently based on the mopidy core.utils.jsonrpc which (according to Mopidy documentation) is a bad idea
 - Add support to reconnect the WAMP client on ConnectionLost or ConnectionFailed
-- Publish Mopidy events to the WAMP router

 Installation
 ============